Session 1: July 15

 For more information or to register, call the Rochester Community Schools Enrichment Office at (248) 726-3165 or visit their office at the Rochester Community Schools Administration Center, 501 West University in downtown Rochester.You can also follow our page on Facebook at facebook.com/rochestersafetytown.
 Residents and non-residents of Rochester that meet the age guidelines are eligible to register for the "Safety Town" program.

-For the 2021 year, you and your camper will be required to wear a properly fitting face mask at all times on Hamlin's school campus.
+For the 2021 year, you and your camper will be required to wear a properly fitting face mask at all times inside Hamlin's school campus.
 The staff will be following CDC guidelines, receiving daily temperature checks, and wearing masks.
 If you or your campers are not feeling well or are close contacts, please keep your camper at home.